 These accomplishments don’t need to be work-related, of course.
 You can jot down anything that you’re doing.

 If you’ve travelled somewhere new recently or been on a date for the first time in years, make a note of it.

 It might not have been the best trip ever and the date might not have led to anything, but these experiences are a big deal, especially if you are prone to anxiety and feelings of failure and self-doubt.

 It might sound silly, but these activities take up a lot of energy and are worth documenting – they are accomplishments in some way and you should be proud of them.

 By keeping track of these types of things, you’ll feel more prepared and comfortable doing them again, and again, and again.

 Getting into this pattern of being proactive is a fantastic way to start working on your self-confidence.
 In no time at all, you’ll find those feelings of failure being quashed.

 Making notes of the things that leave you feeling good is another great way to create something you can turn to during more difficult times.

-Some days can hit you really hard and you might feel as though you’ll never feel confident or satisfied again, and that you’ll always be a failure and always have been a failure.
+Some days can hit you really hard and you might feel as though you’ll never feel confident or satisfied again, and that you’ll always be a loser and always have been a loser.

 By having something to look back on that reminds you of more positive times, you can start to rationalize your feelings a bit more.